Hupi/data_wrangling/README.md

 # data_wrangling
-python scripts to wrangle different format of data
+python scripts to wrangle different formats of data